Software as a service has become an essential part of how modern businesses operate.

 “In 2018, outdated product marketing strategies will very likely be replaced by new-age feature marketing ones, all in the service of efficient targeting and customer engagement.
 Systems will become more flexible and open to all sorts of custom manipulations, probably letting companies build up personalized apps on a common basis, and at a fraction of the price.
 Better yet, open API architectures will enable connectivity against minimal coding, which will more or less mean that any app can work in any software ecosystem.
 Once the time to upgrade has come, managers will be relieved from investing scandalous amounts in profy versions they don’t need, as they can pick the exact functions they want, and build up their own offering.”

-While SaaS in 2018 aren’t slowing in terms of growth, there is a new sense of maturity and developing opportunities, particularly among enterprises.
+While SaaS in 2018 isn’t slowing in terms of growth, there is a new sense of maturity and developing opportunities, particularly among enterprises.

 Research data shows that large companies are eschewing traditional, on-site software and hardware packages to invest in SaaS.
 They’re devoting considerable budget to the investment and expect to be able to streamline their operations as a result.